Chandana-vodnala/Power-BI-Business-Insights-360/README.md

 ##  Building the report:

-### Finance report:
+### Finance view:
 Finance report provides insights on Profit & Loss statement for any customer, product, and country.
 It is build using key metrics like Net Sales, Gross Margin%, Net Profit%.

+### Sales view:
+Sales report provides insights into performance of customer(s) over key metrics like Net Sales, Gross Margin.

+### Marketing view:
+Marketing report provides insights into product performance and also customer performance.

+### Supply Chain view:
+Supply Chain report provides insight into forecast accuracy, net error, risk profile for customers, products, and countries.

+### Executive view:
+Executive view is the onsolidated view of all the above mentioned view.